DataFire/Integrations/integrations/generated/google_dataproc/README.md

 ### ClusterOperationMetadata
 * ClusterOperationMetadata `object`: Metadata describing the operation.
-  * clusterName `string`: Output-only.
+  * clusterName `string`: Output only.
 Name of the cluster for the operation.
-  * clusterUuid `string`: Output-only.
+  * clusterUuid `string`: Output only.
 Cluster UUID for the operation.
-  * description `string`: Output-only.
+  * description `string`: Output only.
 Short description of operation.
-  * labels `object`: Output-only.
+  * labels `object`: Output only.
 Labels associated with the operation
-  * operationType `string`: Output-only.
+  * operationType `string`: Output only.
 The operation type.
   * status [ClusterOperationStatus](#clusteroperationstatus)
-  * statusHistory `array`: Output-only.
+  * statusHistory `array`: Output only.
 The previous operation status.
     * items [ClusterOperationStatus](#clusteroperationstatus)
-  * warnings `array`: Output-only.
+  * warnings `array`: Output only.
 Errors encountered during operation execution.
     * items `string`

 ### ClusterOperationStatus
 * ClusterOperationStatus `object`: The status of the operation.
-  * details `string`: Output-only.A message containing any operation metadata details.
+  * details `string`: Output only.
+A message containing any operation metadata details.
-  * innerState `string`: Output-only.
+  * innerState `string`: Output only.
 A message containing the detailed operation state.
-  * state `string` (values: UNKNOWN, PENDING, RUNNING, DONE): Output-only.
+  * state `string` (values: UNKNOWN, PENDING, RUNNING, DONE): Output only.
 A message containing the operation state.
-  * stateStartTime `string`: Output-only.
+  * stateStartTime `string`: Output only.
 The time this state was entered.

 ### ClusterStatus
 * ClusterStatus `object`: The status of a cluster and its instances.
-  * detail `string`: Output-only.
+  * detail `string`: Output only.
 Optional details of cluster's state.
-  * state `string` (values: UNKNOWN, CREATING, RUNNING, ERROR, DELETING, UPDATING): Output-only.
+  * state `string` (values: UNKNOWN, CREATING, RUNNING, ERROR, DELETING, UPDATING): Output only.
 The cluster's state.
-  * stateStartTime `string`: Output-only.
+  * stateStartTime `string`: Output only.
 Time when this state was entered.
-  * substate `string` (values: UNSPECIFIED, UNHEALTHY, STALE_STATUS): Output-only.
+  * substate `string` (values: UNSPECIFIED, UNHEALTHY, STALE_STATUS): Output only.
 Additional state information that includes status reported by the agent.

 ### DiagnoseClusterRequest
 * DiagnoseClusterRequest `object`: A request to collect cluster diagnostic information.

 ### DiagnoseClusterResults
 * DiagnoseClusterResults `object`: The location of diagnostic output.
-  * outputUri `string`: Output-only.
+  * outputUri `string`: Output only.
 The Google Cloud Storage URI of the diagnostic output.
 The output report is a plain text file with a summary of collected diagnostics.

 ### DiskConfig
 * DiskConfig `object`: Specifies the config of disk options for a group of VM instances.